davidmreed/septaTrains/README.md

 [![CircleCI](https://circleci.com/gh/davidmreed/septaTrains.svg?style=svg)](https://circleci.com/gh/davidmreed/septaTrains)
 [![codecov](https://codecov.io/gh/davidmreed/septaTrains/branch/master/graph/badge.svg)](https://codecov.io/gh/davidmreed/septaTrains)

 This application is a transit tracker focused on [SEPTA](http://www.septa.org) regional rail trains.
 It's built with Salesforce Lightning and Salesforce DX, and is intended as a demonstration and learning project for Lightning and for SFDX development lifecycle and toolchain work.
+It uses [Leaflet](http://leafletjs.com/) for mapping with OpenStreetMap data.

-For discussion of the toolchain being used here, including SFDX, Visual Studio Code, CircleCI, Codecov.io, Code Climate/ApexMetrics and PMD, see [ktema.org](http://ktema.org).
+For discussion of the toolchain being applied here, including SFDX, Visual Studio Code, CircleCI, Codecov.io, and PMD, see [ktema.org](http://ktema.org).

 ## SEPTA APIs